Amretasre002762670/TwitterDeals/README.md

 **7. Use Case:** Display hashtags for Deals in Target

 Description: Displaying all the hashtags for the deals in the Target

 Actors: User

 Precondition: The tweet must have a hashtag

 Steps:
 Actor Action: User searches for the hashtags of the deals in the Target.

 Post Condition: The system displays all the hashtags of deals in Target.

-Alternate Path: There are no hashtags for the deals in Target
+Alternate Path: There are no hashtags for the deals in Target.

 Error: There are no deals

 **Relational Algebra Equation:**